eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 In this tutorial, we will be deploying OAuth2 Proxy to a kubernetes cluster using Azure Active Directory as the authentication provider and Traefik as the reverse proxy.

-We will also be using FluxCD to deploy Kubernetes resources via Helm.
+We will also be using FluxCD with Kustomize to deploy Kubernetes resources via Helm.

 Requirements: